lcampit/ThoughtSync/README.md

 - Create or open the note entry for the current day (for those that keep a daily journal)
 - Configure note vault path, journal directory, note format and much more
+- Keep track of your vault changes using git and optionally sync it with a remote repository

 ### ⚙️ Roadmap